neondatabase/website/content/docs/introduction/point-in-time-restore.md

 <DetailIconCards>

-<a href="/docs/guides/branch-restore" description="Learn how to restore a branch to its history with Time Travel assist" icon="split-branch">Branch restore with Time Travel</a>
+<a href="/docs/guides/branch-restore" description="Learn how to restore a branch to its history with Time Travel assist" icon="split-branch">Branch Restore with Time Travel</a>

 <a href="/docs/manage/branches#reset-a-branch-from-parent" description="Learn how to restore a branch to its history with Time Travel assist" icon="split-branch">Reset a branch from its parent</a>